-In the event of an emergency, EMOT works closely with key CUMC, NewYork-Presbyterian, and University partners to provide information to our community, the news media, and the public.
+In the event of an emergency, EMOT works closely with key CUIMC, NewYork-Presbyterian, and University partners to provide information to our community, the news media, and the public.

-Columbia University Medical Center is committed to emergency preparedness.
-CUMC is a member of Partners in Preparedness, a nationally recognized program that supports organizations in preparing their employees, services, and facilities for emergencies.
+CUIMC is committed to emergency preparedness.
+CUIMC is a member of Partners in Preparedness, a nationally recognized program that supports organizations in preparing their employees, services, and facilities for emergencies.

 How to Stay Updated During an Emergency